An Introduction to Long and Short Vol in Options Trading

 What is Volume in Options Trading?

 Before diving into volatility, it’s important to clarify a common point of confusion: the role of volume in options trading.
-Actually, what is volume in options trading?
-In simple terms, that options trading volume represents the total number of contracts traded for a specific security during a given period (usually a day).
+So, what is volume in options trading?
+In simple terms, options trading volume represents the total number of contracts traded for a specific security during a given period (usually a day).

 Long Volatility (Long Vol)

-A Long Vol stance means may benefit if the actual (realized) volatility of the asset exceeds what the market currently expects (implied volatility).
+A Long Vol stance may benefit if the actual (realized) volatility of the asset exceeds what the market currently expects (implied volatility).
 Essentially, this approach assumes that the price will move more than the market predicts.

 Key Characteristics